KevinRen/oak_router/README.md

 # Oak-RouterBuilder

-A Deno-oak based routing extension.
+RESTful API routing extension based on Deno-oak.

 It allows developers to say goodbye to the long handwritten route definition and use the `@oakRouter` decorator to describe the route and its method.